-Fundamentals of Mathematics I
+MATH 1350 Fundamentals of Mathematics I

 This course covers concepts of sets, functions, numeration systems, number theory, and properties of the natural numbers, integers, rational, and real number systems with an emphasis on problem solving and critical thinking.
-This course is designed specifically for students who seek middle grade or EC-Grade 4 (4-8) teacher certification.
+This course is designed specifically for students who seek middle grade (4-8) teacher certification.